canonical/vanilla-framework/templates/docs/layouts/full-width.md

 ## Structure

-The `.l-full-width` serves as a wrapper for full-width layout, and allows for a start (left), main (central) and end (right) areas.
-Usually the `l-full-width` class name would be placed on a strip component `p-strip` or an individual element.
-Additionally a separate `l-full-width__sidebar` element can be added to serve as a container for side navigation placed on top of the start (left) area of the layout.
+The `.l-full-width` serves as a wrapper for full-width layout and allows for a start (left), main (central) and end (right) areas.
+Usually, the `l-full-width` class name would be placed on a strip component `p-strip` or an individual element.
+Additionally, a separate `l-full-width__sidebar` element can be added as a container for side navigation placed on top of the start (left) area of the layout.

 On screens smaller than `$breakpoint--large` the sidebar is hidden off-screen and the whole width of the page is occupied by the main content area.
-On larger screens the sidebar is visible on the left side of the window.
+On larger screens, the sidebar is visible on the left side of the window.

 ### Main area

-Main content area is placed inside the `l-main` child element of `l-full-width` wrapper.
+The main content area is placed inside the `l-main` child element of `l-full-width` wrapper.
 This is the main area for the content of the page, it should be built with standard grid rows and columns.

 ### Start and end areas

-Start `l-start` and end `l-end` areas are placed on the left and right side of the window.
-While the main area is centered on the screen, the start and end areas will alight to the sides of the window regardless of its size.
+The start `l-start` and end `l-end` areas are placed on the left and right sides of the window.
+While the main area is centered on the screen, the start and end areas will align to the sides of the window regardless of its size.

 <div class="p-notification--caution">
   <div class="p-notification__content">
     <p class="p-notification__message">
-      Standard page content should not be placed inside start or main areas, they are mostly reserved for navigation.
+      Standard page content should not be placed inside the start or end areas, they are mostly reserved for navigation.
     </p>
   </div>
 </div>